Hinamoooon/MENP/README.md

 - `toroidalME_phase.m`: Supplementary function of `toroidalME.m`.
 This function provides relative phases of electric and toroidal dipole moments to look into the anapole condition.

 ### ./lumerical_script
-- `EField2MAT.lsf`: Lumerical script file that exports required data (i.e., electric field and refractive index distribution and x,y,z,f coordinates) from a Lumerical FDTD simulation project file (.fsp) as a MATLAB file (.mat) named `ENxyzf.mat`.
+- `EField2MAT.lsf`: Lumerical script file that exports required data (i.e., electric field and refractive index distribution and x,y,z,f coordinates) from a Lumerical FDTD simulation project file (.fsp) as an all-in-one MATLAB file named `ENxyzf.mat`.
 As can be seen in the script, by default, it reads the results of 3D monitors named "field" and "index" integrated into an analysis group "multipole".

 ### ./demo_sphere
 Demo for a silicon nanosphere with a radius of 100 nm for computation of exact and approximated multipole expansion.